B-2 Spirit: The $2 billion flying wing

 Early 'flying wings'

 The idea of designing a plane as a flying wing -- without a definite fuselage, a tail and other protuberances -- is an early one in aviation, surfacing before World War I in Germany and the Soviet Union.
-In the United States, it was pioneered by aircraft designer and industrialist Jack Northrop, whose first flying wing prototypes -- in small scale and powered by propeller engines -- took to the skies in 1940.
+Towards the end of World War II, Nazi Germany built and tested the Horten Ho 229, a futuristic flying wing aircraft with rudimentary stealth features, to which the B-2 bears a striking resemblance.
+In the United States, this type of design was pioneered by aircraft designer and industrialist Jack Northrop, whose first flying wing prototypes -- in small scale and powered by propeller engines -- took to the skies in 1940.

 Northrop's work culminated in the YB-49, his first jet powered flying wing design, in 1947.
 Far ahead of its time, the project was held back by technical difficulties and quickly scrapped.
-However, the work done on the YB-49 was used to kickstart the B-2 program --- the company that makes it was founded by Northrop himself -- and although the planes are decades apart, they have striking similarities, including the exact same wingspan.
+However, the work done on the YB-49 was used to kickstart the B-2 program --- the company that makes it was founded by Northrop himself -- and although the planes are decades apart, they have many similarities, including the exact same wingspan.

 Low Observable technology